bbauska/UofM-AdvStyling/readme.md

   style="width:40%"
   alt="Functionality." />
 </p>
-You also want to think about functionality when you&apos;re doing your wireframes.
+<p>You also want to think about functionality when you&apos;re doing your
+wireframes.
 The design should be about more than just the layout.
 You can use these wireframes to test out the interaction that your page might go through as well.
 Navigation, form inputs, different things like that.
-If you don&apos;t think about that at the beginning, you run into a lot more problems when it&apos;s time to code.
+If you don&apos;t think about that at the beginning, you run into a lot more problems when it&apos;s time to code.</p>

-Did you want it to be a drop-down menu, a hover actions, we need to think about this functionality from the beginning.
-Many people refer to sketches and wireframes and kind of wonder what the difference is.
+<p>Did you want it to be a drop-down menu, a hover actions, we need to
+think about this functionality from the beginning.
+Many people refer to sketches and wireframes and kind of wonder what the difference is.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 61. sketches vs. wireframes (61) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">